ddnexus/pagy/docs/resources/stylesheets.md

 !!!success

-Color variables are calculated automatically, however you can customize any color by just overriding its variable.
+Color variables are calculated automatically, however, you can customize any color by just overriding its variable.

 Use the [Pagy Wand](#pagy-wand) right in your app or in the [Demo app](../sandbox/playground#demo-app).
 !!!